louiseheaney/data1/SQL Portfolio.md

-My portfoio of SQL queries showcasing my ability to:
+My portfolio of SQL queries showcasing my ability to:

 - Perform data extraction, joining and aggregation tasks
 - Perform cleaning tasks to prepare data for analysis